native-dialog-rs/native-dialog-rs/README.md

 #### Why the dialogs look ugly/blurry on Windows?

 Turn on crate features or embed manifests into the `.exe` to enable visual styling and dpi awareness for your program.
 Check out [examples/windows_manifest](examples/windows_manifest) and [examples/windows_features](examples/windows_features) for example.

+#### Why the program crashed when opening a dialog on macOS?

+The API of macOS has a limitation that all UI operations must be performed on the main thread.